 Next thing I found interesting was the coffee machine.
 Moving away from traditional coffee makers, they have coffee cube packets that you put inside the machine which brews out strong coffee.
+Its like a machine that came out of a 3D printing technology.
 Again , you might be wondering why I stress on a simple coffee machine.
 99% of the hotels have those boring “Sunrise”/ “Nescafe” coffee packets which is anything but strong & good coffee.
 So when you get to drink a really strong, hot freshly brewed coffee, it can totally start you day in the right way.
 An eye for the detail is all that matters to me 🙂

 A room with a pool view is always a pleasant sight to see.
 It’s even better when the pool is almost olympic sized one and the view can be truly panoramic.